 CNRI / SCIENCE PHOTO LIBRARY CNRI / SCIENCE PHOTO LIBRARY

 Heart after heart attack.
-Coloured computer- enhanced Gamma Scan of a human heart (in inferior sagittal section) which has suffered myocardial infarction or heart attack.
+Coloured Gamma Scan of a human heart (seen in transverse section) which has suffered myocardial infarction or heart attack.
 During a heart attack, heart muscle is starved of oxygen and necrosis (tissue death) occurs in places.
-Here, pink areas show healthy myocardial tissue which in a normal heart is continuous in a semi-circle around the left ventricle.
-Due to myocardial infarction the pink areas are separated, with scar tissue occur- ring at centre right between the pink areas.
-Gamma scanning (scintigraphy) involves introducing a radioactive tracer into the blood, which is taken up by the heart and detected by a gamma camera.
+Red/green areas show healthy active myocardial tissue which in a normal heart is continuous in a semi-circle around the left ventricle.
+Due to myocardial infarction the normal areas are separated, with scar tissue occurring in the dark blue region.
+Gamma scanning (scinti- graphy) involves introducing a radioactive tracer into the blood, which is taken up by the heart and detected by a gamma camera.

 Model release not required.
 Property release not required.